Pranavvks/Task1/Readme.md

-This was a simple task.
-However , I had to remove Ubuntu from my system and install POP OS and i forgot to copy the screenshot to my Hard disk.
+This was a simple task.Unfortunately, I have lost this file while installing POP OS.